Reinforcement Learning and Machine ethics:a systematic review

-Some works (Table \ref{tab:human}), where the human designer/developer/researcher decides ethical behavior, do indeed explicitly mention the human factor, where the RL algorithms are trained based on whether certain results are allowed or not.
-For instance, some of this is demonstrated using ethical movie recommendations, certain movies are excluded from the results for underage users \cite{balakrishnan2019}.
-While some use a \textit{judging} RL agent trained with ethical values to train other RL agents in the environment \cite{chaput_multi-agent_2021}.
-An important challenge for such works is to codify human values and translate this to the algorithm.
-In cases where an expert human demonstrator is involved \cite{kaas_raising_2021} in training the algorithm, it's important that they are aware of competing ethical perspectives rather than training the model on one specific moral behavior.
+Some works (Table \ref{tab:human}), where the human designer/developer/researcher decides ethical behaviour, do indeed explicitly mention the human factor, where the RL algorithms are trained based on whether certain results are allowed or not.
+For instance, some of this is demonstrated using ethical movie recommendations, where certain movies are excluded from the results for underage users \cite{balakrishnan2019}.
+Others \cite{chaput_multi-agent_2021} use a \textit{judging} RL agent trained with ethical values to train other RL agents in the environment.
+An important challenge for such works is to codify human values and translate these into the algorithm.
+In cases where an expert human demonstrator is involved \cite{kaas_raising_2021} in training the algorithm, it's important that they are aware of competing ethical perspectives rather than training the model on one specific moral behaviour.
 In the case of using co-operative humans and a human teammate, these are useful ways to train AI, but it's also vital to infer what exactly is learnt by the model in the form of explanations and interpretations.
 Lastly, an interesting approach is to let the algorithm \textit{user} specify the ethics \cite{tassella_artificial_2023}.
-This shifts the responsibility from the developer to the user, who can then customize the algorithm to their ethical needs.
-However, this approach could also affect the usability of the algorithm because with so much customization, the interaction experience might become troublesome for the user.
-Hence, striking the balance of usability and customization becomes important.
+This shifts the responsibility from the developer to the user, who can then customise the algorithm to their ethical needs.
+However, this approach could also affect the usability of the algorithm because, with so much customisation, the interaction experience might become troublesome for the user.
+Hence, striking the balance of usability and customisation becomes important.